New Tesco boss likely to sell assets to fund recovery plan

 Morgan Stanley values Tesco's international operations, excluding Ireland, at between 10.2 and 17.3 billion pounds.

-British assets Tesco could put on the block include Dobbies garden centres, and Dunnhumby, the consumer data company behind the Clubcard loyalty scheme.
+British assets Tesco could put on the block include Dobbies garden centers, and Dunnhumby, the consumer data company behind the Clubcard loyalty scheme.

 Tesco Bank could also be listed, while the restaurant group Giraffe and a stake in British coffee chain Harris & Hoole could be sold.
 However, investors note that these could help draw customers back into stores.